Anoobis5/Pewlett-Hackard-Analysis/README.md

 ## Summary:
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 Our task was to help Pewlett-Hackard, by analyzing their employee database to determine how many members of their staff are elegible for retirement to prepare for the "silver tsunami" to come.
 Our analysis shows that Pewlett-Hackard stand to lose a considerable amount of their workforce to retirement.
 They will need to potentially fill 90,398 roles, with 57,668 of those positions being Senior position, 2 in Managerial positions, and 4502 Technique Leaders.
-When we analyzed how many of these postential retirees were elgible for the Mentorship Program that would help the next generation of Pewlett-Hackard employees groow, we found that only 1,549 of those emploees qualify for the program.
-The results of our analysis show that a considerable amount of employees will potentially be retiring, with only 1,549 (1.7%) of the retirees being able to apply for the Mentorship Program.
-Pewlett-Hackard will need to compensate for the potential "silver tsunami" in their work force.
-Our data shows that a significant number of the employees retiring will be Senior Staff and Senior Engineers.
-Of those elegible for retirement and elegible for the Mentorship Program, most of the employees elegible for the Mentoship program are Senior Staff members, followed by EngineersPlease see below for a table and the query used to analyze the Mentorship Elegibility spread across Employee Titles:
+The results of our analysis show that a considerable amount of employees will potentially be retiring, with only 1,549 (1.7%) of the retirees being able to apply for the Mentorship Program to help train the next generation of employees.
+Of those elegible for retirement and elegible for the Mentorship Program, most of the employees elegible for the Mentoship program are Senior Staff members, followed by Engineers.
+Please see below for a table and the query used to analyze the Mentorship Elegibility spread across Employee Titles: